alexanderritik/ContactView/README.md

 </p>

 ## About
-- [x] It is an simple app with detecting the image you click on screen
+- [x] It is a design of Conatct view app which is made with the help SwiftUI

 ## Requirements